sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 ### Put that in a pipe!

 We now have a nicely formed MagicPacket, all we need to do is send this data out as a UDP broadcast.
-This basically involves converting the MagicPacket into a []byte which we can feed into a UDP connection we will form.
+This basically involves converting the MagicPacket into a []byte which we can then feed into a UDP connection that we will form.

 {% highlight go %}
 // This function accepts a MAC address string, and s